gothintheshell/techwitch/content/posts/getting_started/index.md

 For the initial setup of the blog, I followed the [Hugo Quick Start guide][quickstart].

-As I dug through the Hugo documentation, I was looking for what I would get needed to start.
+As I dug through the Hugo documentation, I was looking for what I would need to get started.
 It's a bit of a process so take it one step at a time and you'll be fine.

 <div class="giphy-embed">
     <iframe src="https://giphy.com/embed/1GZmVKsn5hVKfwxdjx" width="480" height="480" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>